refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 <br />

-Next, `cd` into the newly created folder and run the following command to install React hook form extension package for refine:
+Next, `cd` into the newly created folder and run the following command to install React hook form extension package for Refine:

 ```shell
 cd dynamic-form-example